Instagram Automation Not Converting? Fix It

 The Problem:

-Automation is reaching people who aren’t actually interested in what you’re selling.
+Automation is reaching people who aren’t interested in what you’re selling.

 Signs of Audience Mismatch: